scottburton11/burger-time/README.md

 ```
 When a scene is activated, Burger Time will try to start tracking hunger on all of the scene's player-controlled actors.
 Likewise, when a GM drags a token into a scene, that it begins to track that actor's hunger if it isn't already.

-Time between meals is only tracked for active players –– removing a token from the active scene stops the hunger timer, and hunger isn't tracked for logged-out players.
-Players will never starve because they missed a session or two.
+Hunger is tracked in the following circumstances:

+* An Actor is player-controlled
+* It's in an active scene
+* The player is playing
+* Time is advancing, either manually or with the game clock running

+When the game clock is skips ahead by more than 24 hours, or when it skips backwards by any amount, Actor hunger is reset, and any hunger effects are removed.
+This allows the GM to use game calendar for narrative storytelling purposes without starving players.
 ### Consuming Food
 Players can use food as you would any other item –- by clicking the "roll" icon next to the item in their character sheet.
 Burger Time will detect that food was used.